Prosserman Jewish Community Centre: Koffler Centre of the Arts

 Opened in 1977 inside the BJCC, the "Koffler Centre of the Arts" is a broad-based cultural institution that was established by Murray and Marvelle Koffler.
 The Koffler Centre teaches dance, music, and visual arts; presents exhibitions of cutting-edge contemporary Canadian art; and is home to the Helen and Stan Vine Canadian Jewish Book Awards, the Annual Jewish Book Fair, the Koffler Chamber Orchestra, and the Stars of the 21st Century Gala.
 It presents concerts, film screenings, poetry, spoken word, comedy, and discussions on world issues through the lens of culture.

 Leah Posluns Theatre

 The Leah Polsuns Theatre was founded in 1977 as a live performance venue at the then BJCC.
-The 444 seat theatre closed when the BJCC was being re-developed in 2009 and reopened in 2020 at 300+ seats venue at the new Prosserman Jewish Community Centre.
-The theatre is named for Leah Polsuns (1901-1971), wife of Toronto businessman and philanthropist Louis Polsuns.
+The 444-seat theatre closed when the BJCC was being redeveloped in 2009 and reopened in 2020 at 300+ seats venue at the new Prosserman Jewish Community Centre.
+The theatre is named for Leah Polsuns (1901–1971), wife of Toronto businessman and philanthropist Louis Polsuns.